-At least one decrease in BOS status was reported for 34.6% of adult lung alone transplant recipients that ever had a post-transplant positive BOS from 2009 through 2015.
-Below, Figure 3 shows BOS reporting for randomly selected individuals with a max BOS reported as at least Grade 2 and at least two decreases reported.
+However, Figure 3 shows twelve more examples of BOS reporting trajectories for randomly selected individuals with follow-up including a max BOS reported as at least Grade 2 and at least two decreases in BOS reported through follow-up.

-Figure 3: Randomly Selected Individuals to Depict the Variation in BOS Reporting
+Figure 3: Randomly Selected Individuals with a Max BOS reported as at Least Grade 2 and at Least Two Decreases Reported to Depict the Variation in BOS Reporting

 This data illustrates the inconsistency in data reporting for BOS on the current TRF.
-The evidence shown in the analysis supports the claim that the current subjective criteria that is collected on the TRF using the BOS field does not always adequately represent the staging of rejection in lung transplants.
-Trends shown in this report indicate that centers likely do not see the progression through BOS stages the same way, and the data is not collected consistently within each center or patient year to year.
-The Subcommittee felt this evidence supports efforts for more precise data collection focused on objective data fields, including FEV1 and FVC.
+The evidence shown in the analysis supports the claim that the current subjective criteria that is collected on the TRF using the BOS field does not always adequately represent the staging of chronic rejection in lung transplants.
+Trends shown in this report indicate that transplant programs likely do not see the progression through BOS stages the same way, and the data is not collected consistently within each program or patient year to year.
+The Committee felt this evidence supports efforts for more precise data collection focused on objective data fields, including FEV1 and FVC.